 Ryan Sumo's Blog

 I am a freelance artist making games in the Philippines.
-I'm currently working on a political strategy/saitre game called Party Animals.
-You can learn more at http://heypartyanimals.com/
+I'm currently working on a allegorical political strategy game called Party Animals.

-I offer practical advice for anyone hoping to attend Bitsummit or similar events in the future.
+The second part of my Bitsummit recap, where I offer more practical advice for anyone hoping to attend Bitsummit or similar events in the future.

 Ryan Sumo's Comments